 Beyond The Pantry Clean Out: Shaping Your Environment for Success (Part 2)

-As a quick refresher, the rider is your logical brain making great plans, and the elephant is your impulsive, emotional brain that eventually wants to run headfirst into a bag of potato chips.
+As a quick refresher, the rider in this metaphor is your logical brain making great plans, and the elephant is your impulsive, emotional brain that eventually wants to run headfirst into a bag of potato chips.
 Because the elephant is always stronger than the rider, you cannot rely on willpower alone.
 You have to shape the path the elephant walks on.
-If you don’t know what I’m talking about, I strongly suggest you go back and read that one before coming back here to finish.
-This is part 2.
-You wouldn't watch Back to the Future Part 2 before seeing the original, would you?
-I didn’t think so.
+If you don’t know what I’m talking about, do yourself a favor and go back and read that one before coming back here to finish.
+Read last week’s post first.

-Let’s jump back into the layers of environment that affect your actions.
+Let’s jump back into the layers of environment that can affect your actions, and how you think about shaping the path for your best results.

 It’s a big world out there.